The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

 \subsubsection{Scope}

-We focus on three areas of interest in this chapter, primarily centered around the measurement and understanding of unocculted active regions rather than their impacts on atmospheric retrievals, which is instead discussed in the following chapter.
+We focus on three areas of interest here, primarily centered around the measurement and understanding of unocculted active regions rather than their impacts on atmospheric retrievals, which is instead discussed in \autoref{S:Retrievals}.
 First, in \autoref{sec:transits} we investigate what information can be obtained about unocculted active regions from high-cadence transit photometry.
 In \autoref{sec:otherdata} we explore the usefulness of other datasets, current or planned, in understanding these regions.
 Finally, in \autoref{sec:uar_physics} we discuss the effects of stellar granulation on transmission spectra.